-There are literally hundreds of thousands of websites that provide information for military or veteran families.
-This is a short list of ones that we have found most helpful.
+Thousands of websites offer information for military or veteran families.
+We find that some are more helpful than others.
+Here is a short list of ones that we have found to be useful and reliable.

 The official records of military service are needed to prove eligibility for many benefits and legal protections.
 Veteran service records may be requested by the veteran or their "next of kin" or by an advocate/attorney on their behalf through the National Archives.
 Confirmation of current military service can be accomplished via the Department of Defense SCRA website.

 Along with Stateside Legal this site provides general legal information to the military community.
 The emphasis is on "enhancing readiness" for service.